schedule/volunteer-scheduler/README.md

 ## Usage
 1. Select your language in config.py: EN/HU/CN
+   Alternatively you can create your XX language extension by creating the corresponding data_XX.csv and language_XX.py files.
 2. Export corresponding data/data_XX.csv file into a spreadsheet, fill in your data, then export back into this file.
 3. Execute the program from its directory: